-At the present time, the primary responsibility of righteous angels is to serve God and minister to (serve, help) those who are true Christians (Psalm 91, Hebrews 1:14, see our article on the subject).
+At the present time, the primary responsibility of righteous angels is to serve God and minister to (serve, help) those who are true Christians (Psalm 91, Hebrews 1:14).
 They watch over believers and are interested observers of God's plans on the earth (1Peter 1:12).
 Before we discuss the angels and their fate, however, we need to cover their current relationship with humans.

 The fate of all humans who have, or will, live on earth is to possess less abilities, power and authority than angels do (Hebrews 2:7).
 We clearly live in a lower plane of existence than spirits who have existed far longer and who have face-to-face access to God (see Matthew 18:10).

 We humans, either those converted or not, have not (in this life) been given the authority by God to command righteous angels to do our will.
 Scripture does record, however, cases where humans have made requests when such spiritual servants have appeared to them.
 Many times what is asked for is granted but sometimes it is not.

 For example, Lot pleaded with two spirit beings that he and his family be allowed to avoid Sodom's destruction by fleeing to the city of Zoar.
 His request was granted (Genesis 19:18 - 21).
 Manoah requested that an angelic messenger, sent to instruct him on how to raise Samson, stay for a meal (Judges 13:15 - 16).
 The spiritual messenger rejected his request.

 The authority, however, and ultimately the eternal fate of angels will dramatically change in the near future.
 This change is hinted at by the Apostle Paul, who told the Corinthian church that their destiny in God's kingdom was to judge spirit beings (1Corinthians 6:3)!
 Although humans are now "a little lower than angels" (Hebrews 2:7) they have the potential, through Jesus, to have authority over everything (verses 8 - 11).